Police Academy

 Robinson's contributions to law enforcement and social justice continue to be celebrated and remembered, and her groundbreaking work as a Black policewoman paved the way for other women and minorities to join law enforcement agencies.

-Harvest Christian University's mission:
+Harvest Christian University's Mission:

 Our mission is to provide spiritual and practical enrichment to students, empowering them to pursue truth, goodness, and beauty found in Christ.
 Harvest Christian University is committed to community engagement, addressing injustices and disparities, and fostering positive relationships between law enforcement and the community.